 - Have you felt that you could have achieved more in a physiotherapy session?

-- Do you get the feeling that sometimes you are disconnected or isolated?
+- Do you feel that sometimes you are disconnected or isolated?

 - Have you ever been pushed way to hard and your gut feeling was “that was too much”?